Marisa Morán Jahn: Curating

-With artist and designer Steve Shada, together they founded on New Year's Eve of 1999 a San Francisco-based storefront called "Pond: Art, Activism, and Ideas" located in the Mission District.
-They held 33 exhibitions at Pond and 3 public art projects showcased the work of hundreds of artists including Amy Franceschini with Futurefarmers, Marisa Olson, Judi Werthein, Gregory Sholette, Harrell Fletcher, Lize Mogel, Noam Toran, Robby Herbst, Packard Jennings, Steve Lambert, Sarah Oppenheimer, and more.
-In 2003, Pond produced Natalie Jeremijenko's OneTrees project that involved planting pairs of genetically-identical trees in 16 microclimates throughout San Francisco.
+Jahn and artist and designer Steve Shada founded on New Year's Eve of 1999 a San Francisco-based storefront called "Pond: Art, Activism, and Ideas" located in the Mission District of San Francisco.
+They held 33 exhibitions at Pond.
+Three public art projects showcased the work of hundreds of artists including Amy Franceschini with Futurefarmers, Marisa Olson, Judi Werthein, Gregory Sholette, Harrell Fletcher, Lize Mogel, Noam Toran, Robby Herbst, Packard Jennings, Steve Lambert, and Sarah Oppenheimer.

+In 2003, Pond produced Natalie Jeremijenko's OneTrees project, which involved planting pairs of genetically-identical trees in 16 microclimates throughout San Francisco.

-In 2009 she co-founded Studio REV- with Stephanie Rothenberg and Rachel McIntire, a non-profit organization that co-designs public art and creative media with low-wage workers, immigrants, women, and youth.
+In 2009, Jahn co-founded Studio REV- with Stephanie Rothenberg and Rachel McIntire, a non-profit organization that co-designs public art and creative media with low-wage workers, immigrants, women, and youth.

 Awards and honors

-She is the recipient of various awards including; Creative Capital, Sundance Institute, Tribeca Film Institute's New Media Fund, Rockefeller Foundation, National Endowment for the Arts (NEA) amongst others.
-She is a recipient of the 2017 Anonymous Was A Woman award, from Philanthropy Advisors, LLC, and was shortlisted for the Visible Award in 2019.
+Jahn is the recipient of various awards from institutions including Creative Capital, Sundance Institute, Tribeca Film Institute's New Media Fund, Rockefeller Foundation, and National Endowment for the Arts (NEA).
+She is a recipient of the 2017 Anonymous Was A Woman Award, from Philanthropy Advisors, LLC, and was shortlisted for the Visible Award in 2019.